-The Communicate Study: partnership across the Top End to improve First Nations patients’ experience and outcomes of healthcare
+The Communicate Study: partnership across the Top End to improve First Nations peoples’ experience and outcomes of healthcare

 We offer evidence-based intercultural communication training and workshops tailored for healthcare professionals.
 Our training focuses on developing skills in critical reflection and culturally safe communication.